WilliamVoker/carDealershipSystem/README.md

 # carDealershipSystem
-This is a car dealership system designed for an employee This is also my first time pushing a project to gitHub
+This is a car dealership system designed for an employee This is also my first project on github